Skip to primary navigation Skip to content Skip to footer

 This is not just a workshop, but an immersive adventure into the wild heart of the Everglades; where photography, wilderness, and solitude come together in a once-in-a-lifetime experience.

-2:30 PM Meet at Guy Bradley Visitor Center, in Flamingo to check in and board the boat.
+Saturday, December 13th, 2:30 PM: Meet at Guy Bradley Visitor Center in Flamingo to check in and board the boat.

 What To Bring: